 Did you know…?

-In 1963 Norman Couch, a colleague of David King, made an 8mm film of that year’s production of Scoutabout.
-He started filming with the first production meetings in the Spring and then covered rehearsals, auditions, costume making, scenery building and stage make-up, through the Autumn, until the week of the show in December.
+In 1962 Norman Couch, a colleague of David King, made an 8mm film of that year’s production of Scoutabout.
+It started with the first production meetings in the spring and then covering rehearsals, auditions, costume making, scenery building and stage make-up, through the autumn until to the week of the show in December.
 Scenes of parts of different items in the programme were filmed at the Dress Rehearsal, showing some of the problems which had to be overcome.
-Finally the activity front of house, on stage and back stage during one of the performances was rcorded for posterity.
-Norman entered the film, which had a soundtrack (quite something for 8mm in those early days), in a National competition and gained the third prize.
-When the era of television and video arrived, the film was transferred on to videotape.
+Also, the activity, front of house, on stage and back stage during one of the performances was recorded.
+Norman entered the film, which had a soundtrack (quite something for 8mm in those early days) in a National competition and gained the third prize.
+Come the era of television and video, the film was transferred on to videotape.
 To the best of our knowledge it is the only film and video which shows the Royalty Theatre when it was a live working theatre.
-A copy of the video is now in the Chester City Archives.
-Some of the film has, with Norman’s permission, been used as part of a video about Chester.
+A copy of the video is now in the Chester City Archives and on Youtube here and here.